ishagothwad/website-deployment-by-AWS-/README.md

 - 🔑 Ensure your AWS credentials are properly configured before running Terraform commands.
 - 🔐 The private key file (`key`) should be kept secure and not shared publicly.

----

-Feel free to customize this `README.md` file to better fit your project specifics or to add any additional instructions!